-Finally, we refer to a recent work by Feillet et al. (2010).
-In this work, the optimality conditions for column-and-row generation are analyzed for two sample problems; the split delivery vehicle routing problem and the service network design problem for an urban rapid transit system.
+In a recent work by Feillet et al. (2010), the optimality conditions for column-and-row generation are analyzed for two sample problems; the split delivery vehicle routing problem and the service network design problem for an urban rapid transit system.
 The authors claim that there is no simple rule to construct an optimal solution and thus, one has to define specifically how to proceed for every application case.
 Our work, however, does state a generic model and characterizes the type of problems that can be solved by column-and-row generation including those discussed by Feillet et al. (2010).
 Besides, we also propose an associated solution framework to design a column-and-row generation algorithm for CDR-problems.

 Column-and-row generation (or row-and-column generation) is a term without a widely-agreed precise definition.
 Therefore, we conclude this section by distinguishing our work from others, who use the same term in a different context.
-For instance, both Frangioni and Gendron (2009), and Katayama et al. (2009) consider the multi-commodity capacitated network design problem and employ column-and-row generation algorithms.
-In both of these cases, the rows that are added to the formulation are valid inequalities that strengthen the LP relaxation in line with the general branch-and-cut-and-price paradigm (see Desaulniers et al. (2011); Desrosiers and Lübbecke (2011)).
+For instance, Katayama et al. (2009) consider the multi-commodity capacitated network design problem and employ a column-and-row generation algorithm.
+In this case, the rows that are added to the formulation are valid inequalities that strengthen the LP relaxation in line with the general branch-and-cut-and-price paradigm (see Desaulniers et al. (2011); Desrosiers and Lübbecke (2011)).
 This is very different than our framework for CDR-problems, in which generated rows are structural constraints that are required for the validity of the formulation.
-Furthermore, as pointed out by Frangioni and Gendron (2009) the column- and row generation subproblems in the branch-and-cut-and-price context are either independent from each other or generated columns introduce new cuts with trivial separation problems.
+Furthermore, as pointed out by Frangioni and Gendron (2009) the column-and-row generation subproblems in the branch-and-cut-and-price context are either independent from each other or generated columns introduce new cuts with trivial separation problems.
 For a CDR-problem, the situation is completely different as we study thoroughly in the next section.